jumphone/www/courses/Programming_I/w01_Linux_Basics/s05_practice.md

 ### Important

 Please create a new PPT file, document every subsequent step you take with screenshots, save it as a PDF upon completion of all steps, and submit it to the "Weekly Report Assignment" on Moodle by 23:59 this Sunday.

-This is a crucial part of your "General Performance".
+This is an important part of your "General Performance".
 Please ensure timely submission!!!

 <br>